9.1. Linker Plugins

 Options : PluginOption

-list can specify any number of elements.
+GlobalPlugins list can specify any number of elements.

-member is optional.
+Options member is optional.

-name should be specified without the lib prefix on Linux
+Library name should be specified without the lib prefix on Linux

 and without the .so/.dll suffix on Linux/Windows

-and ControlFileSizePlugin
+ControlMemorySizePlugin and ControlFileSizePlugin are output

 section plugins.
 Therefore, in the plugin configuration file, they need to be

-added to OutputSectionPlugins
+added to OutputSectionPlugins list.

 Note